 What's the issue?

 Gender inequality contributes to lower wages and poorer health outcomes for women, as well as driving violence against women and their children.
 For many women, including migrant and refugee women, other forms of inequality also impact on their experiences and opportunities to be healthy and happy.
 Women are also discriminated against on the basis of their ability, age, postcode, sexuality, race, visa category and many other reasons.
-To read more about migrant women's experiences of gender inequality, visit our news page for articles, submissions and updates about the latest findings and research.

 How will the project make a difference?